WELCOME TO EMUN 2020

-As members of the Eton Community and the Steering Committee, we are pleased to invite all interested high school students to be part of the first edition of ETON Model of the United Nations (EMUN), which will be held at Eton School facilities, Santa Fe campus, on April 3 and 4, 2019.
+As members of the Eton Community and the steering committee, we are pleased to invite all interested high school students to be a part of the second edition of ETON Model United Nations (EMUN), which will be held at Eton School’s Santa Fe campus on March 18, 19, and 20, 2020.

 Over the past few months, we have put our hearts into planning this project.
-We are looking forward to making an excellent Model of the United Nations, a MUN that is inclusive and open to Mexico City’s community of young minds.
+We are looking forward to making an excellent Model United Nations, one that is inclusive and open to Mexico City’s community of young minds.
 By doing so, we will demonstrate the importance of youngsters’ participation in national and international politics.

-On behalf of the Secretariat and ETON community, we invite all students to participate in EMUN 2019 this spring.
+On behalf of the Secretariat and the ETON community, we invite all students to participate in EMUN 2020 this spring.

 What is MUN?

 The topics that have been selected for this edition of EMUN are pivotal to achieving the aforementioned objectives.
-While those chosen for the Security Council and the Arab League focus primarily on crises and conflict resolution, requiring delegates to deal with official positions they may not agree with, the General Assembly’s topics concentrate to a greater extent on the delegates’ ability to engage in teamwork in order to reach a solution to current problems that are less divisive than those presented in the other two committees.
-The General Secretariat expects each participant to come prepared in order to increase the academic level of the discussion that will take place around the presented problems, and in order to maximize the benefit -in terms of new knowledge- the delegates can make off of this experience.
+The General Secretariat expects each participant to come prepared in order to increase the academic level of the discussion that will take place around the presented problems, and also to maximize the benefit, in terms of new knowledge, that the delegates can take away from this experience.

 With nothing else to add, the General Secretariat expects you with anticipation and encourages you to join us in this edition of EMUN.

 Fees and Payment